Canadians claiming to have 'electromagnetic hypersensitivity' feel forced to escape modern life

 Or perhaps the symptoms associated with EHS are caused by something else, and have nothing to do with electromagnetic fields.

 But David expresses frustration with the skepticism over EHS.

 "Anybody who wholesale disregards the lived experience of thousands or tens of thousands of people, without investigating or trying to understand them, in this day and age, is described as bigoted, prejudiced and discriminatory," he says.

 He lived in a woodlot in the Niagara region for three years.
 At Brock, he was able to continue teaching at a location off campus.

 "You go through an initial phase of feeling hunted, frankly, where you don't understand the correlation between the trigger and the experience," he says.

-After David was told that EHS might be the culprit for his symptoms, he worked with a team of environmental physicians.
+After David was told at a visit to an environmental health clinic in Toronto that EHS might be the culprit for his symptoms, he worked with a team of environmental physicians.
 He says he is now able to tolerate electromagnetic fields at low levels or short durations.
 He built himself a house out in the country, specially designed to limit exposure.

 He's also been helping others who've had similar experiences, and is hopeful that EHS will become more widely recognized and treated.

 "Change takes time.
 And I'm comfortable with skepticism, as long as the skeptics take time to look at all the research."